astral-sh/ruff/docs/configuration.md

       --show-source
           Show violations with source code.
 Use `--no-show-source` to disable --show-fixes
-          Show an enumeration of all autofixed lint violations.
+          Show an enumeration of all fixed lint violations.
 Use `--no-show-fixes` to disable --diff
           Avoid writing any fixed files back; instead, output a diff for each changed file to stdout.
 Implies `--fix-only` -w, --watch